casualwriter/node-simple-ws/source/README.md

 2. unzip it to a folder
 3. ``node.exe simple-ws`` to start the web service

-A sample web service will be started at port 9000, and the following web-service are available
+A sample web service will be started at port 9000, and the following links are available

 ~~~
  http://localhost:9000/Categories